Javascript is not enabled.

 E. coli infections

-As of Friday, 75 cases of E. coli infection have been reported between Sept.
+In total, 90 cases of E. coli infection were reported between Sept.
 27 and Oct.
-11, resulting in at least 22 hospitalizations among 61 people with available information.
-Two people developed hemolytic uremic syndrome, a serious condition that can cause kidney failure, and in Colorado, an older adult died from the infection.
+16, resulting in at least 27 hospitalizations.
+Two people developed hemolytic uremic syndrome, a serious condition that can cause kidney failure, and an older adult died from the infections in Colorado.

-However, the actual number of cases is likely higher, as many people recover without seeking medical care or being tested for E. coli.
-The CDC also noted that more recent cases, as well as infections in additional states, may not yet be reported because it typically takes three to four weeks to determine if an illness is linked to the outbreak.
+The actual number of cases is likely higher, as many people recover without seeking medical care or being tested for E. coli, said the CDC.
+The agency also noted that more recent cases, as well as infections in additional states, may not yet be reported because it typically takes three to four weeks to determine if an illness is linked to the outbreak.

 Symptoms of an E. coli infection